guillainbisimwa/Splasheroo-doc/source/includes/main.md

 ## List all bookings

-> Get all bookings saved in GSMTASKS,
+> Get all bookings saved in GSMTASKS

 ```javascript
 import axios from "axios";